-House Bill No. 1460 provided that once the aggregate limit of \$2.5 million in renaissance zone tax credits had been exhausted, an additional \$1 million of credits could be available for investments in renaissance fund organizations for taxable years beginning after December 31, 2000, for renaissance zone investments if more than 65 percent of the organization's net investments received had been invested as permitted under the renaissance zone law or the organization was established after the exhaustion of the initial limit.
-In addition, upon exhaustion of the initial limit, an additional \$1.5 million in credits could be available for investments in renaissance zone fund organizations for taxable years beginning after December 31, 2002, for renaissance zone investments if more than 65 percent of the qualifying organization's net investments received had been invested as allowed under the renaissance zone law or the organization was established after the exhaustion of the initial limit.
+House Bill No. 1460 (2001) provided that once the initial aggregate limit of \$2.5 million in renaissance zone tax credits had been exhausted, an additional \$1 million in credits is available for investments in renaissance fund organizations for taxable years beginning after December 31, 2000, for investments permitted under the renaissance zone law if more than 65 percent of the organization's net investments received have been invested as permitted under the renaissance zone law or the organization is established after the exhaustion of the initial limit.
+In addition, upon exhaustion of the initial limit, an additional \$1.5 million in credits is available for investments under the renaissance zone fund organizations for taxable years beginning after December 31, 2002, for investments under the renaissance zone law if more than 65 percent of the qualifying organization's net investments received have been invested as allowed under the renaissance zone law or the organization is established after the exhaustion of the initial limit.
+The bill also required a renaissance zone law or the organization to secure an annual audit of its financial records, prepared by an independent certified public accounting firm.

 Additional changes were made by 2003 House Bill No. 1457 and Senate Bill No. 2259.
 House Bill No. 1457 authorized a city of over 5,000 population to expand a renaissance zone beyond the 20 square block maximum up to a new maximum of 35 blocks at the rate of one additional block for each additional 5,000 in population.
-Senate Bill No. 2259 authorized a renaissance fund organization to provide financing to businesses outside a renaissance zone and increased to \$2.5 million the amount of tax credits available for investments in renaissance fund organizations and provided that a renaissance fund organization that had received investments qualifying for additional credits could not use more than 50 percent for organization investments outside a renaissance zone.
-The bill provided for additional annual audit requirements and repealed the provision that if an annual audit report of a renaissance fund organization showed that less than 50 percent of the net investments had been invested as authorized by law during the previous four years, and the organization had been incorporated for four years or more, that organization could not accept any new investments until the governing body of the city determined that good cause exists for the failure to reach that level of investment or until the investment level was reached.
+Senate Bill No. 2259 authorized a renaissance fund organization to provide financing to businesses outside a renaissance zone.
+The bill increased to \$2.5 million the amount of tax credits available for investments in renaissance fund organizations and provided that a renaissance fund organization that had received investments qualifying for additional credits could not use more than 50 percent for organization investments outside a renaissance zone.
+The bill also provided for additional audit reporting requirements and removed provisions that restricted a renaissance fund organization from accepting new investments if the renaissance fund organization failed to invest a specified portion of previously received investments.